ipspace/netlab/docs/labs/clab.md

 ## Supported Versions

-We tested _netlab_ with _containerlab_ version 0.41.2.
-That's also the version installed by the **netlab install containerlab** command.
+Recent _netlab_ releases were tested with _containerlab_ version 0.44.3.
+That's also the version the **netlab install containerlab** command installs.

-Minimum supported _containerlab_ version is 0.37.1 (2023-2-27) -- that version introduced some changes to the location of generated certificate files.
+The minimum supported _containerlab_ version is 0.37.1 (2023-2-27) -- that version introduced some changes to the location of generated certificate files.

 If needed, use ```sudo containerlab version upgrade``` to upgrade to the latest _containerlab_ version.